abisz/DevSalary/README.md

 #### Creating a filter
 This is only possible by clicking on the bubble representing the desired filter value.
-This will highlight it to give feedback about the current state of the visualization.
+It will highlight it to give feedback about the current state of the visualization.

 Additionally the newly created filter will also be featured in the filter list.